USA

 Presser foot pressure adjustment.
 The ability to change the degree of pressure of the foot on the fabric, adjusting it to the thickness of the material: for thin fabrics (chiffon, knitwear), the pressure should be small, for thick ones — on the contrary.

 Thread tension regulator.
 A device that allows you to adjust the degree of tension of the upper thread.
-A mismatch in tension between the top and bottom threads causes one of the threads to pull the other and the seam deteriorates; To avoid this phenomenon, this function is provided.
+A mismatch in tension between the top and bottom threads causes one of the threads to pull the other and the seam deteriorates.
+To avoid this phenomenon, this function is provided.
 Note that tension adjustment is also possible for the lower thread — it is carried out through the shuttle (all shuttles have this option).
-But for this it is necessary to remove the bobbin case, or even the entire shuttle.
+But for this, it is necessary to remove the bobbin case or even the entire shuttle.
 The top regulator is located directly on the body of the machine, and it is much easier to use it.

 Puncture force stabilizer.
 A device that provides a stable puncture force regardless of the engine speed.
 A feature of the mechanics of electric motors is that without special adjustment, the puncture force decreases markedly with an increase in speed.
 This function allows you to maintain approximately the same level over the entire speed range, which has a positive effect on the quality of work.

-— Speed limiter.
+— Speed control.
 The ability to set a speed limit for the machine.
 Thanks to this function, you can not be afraid to "squeeze" the pedal — even with strong pressure, the machine will work at a given speed, and no faster.
 This feature is useful, in particular, in jobs where you need to carefully control the process.

 Janome DC 4030 often compared